AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models

 \subsubsection{Experiment SO3}

 \SOThreeSymbol The numerical experiment SO3, which includes 8 parameters as shown in \Cref{fig:all_shape_variations}, results in the optimal shape \Cref{fig:SO3_opt_shape}.
 Compared to SO1 and SO2, the optimal shape is characterized by a more slender forebody and an enlarged tail, given the smaller body size.
-This optimal shape allows us to outperform the nominal shape by a factor 3.6 and the optimal shapes obtained in SO1 (8\% improvement) and SO2 (4\% improvement) as shown in \Cref{fig:SO_dist_evolution}.
-While the relative improvement compared to SO1 and SO2 is only marginal, SO3 allows more efficient swimming performance based on the size of the fish muscle, as further discussed in \Cref{subsec:efficiency_analysis}.
+This optimal shape allows us to outperform the nominal shape by a factor 8 and the optimal shapes obtained in SO1 and SO2 as shown in \Cref{fig:SO_dist_evolution}.
 In terms of computational effort, SO3 converges in 12.6~\si{min}, which is fast but slower than SO1 (factor of 3.2) and SO2 (factor of 2.3) due to the larger number of search parameters.